Power-law fluctuations near critical point in semiconductor lasers with delayed feedback: Introduction

+This scale-invariant feature can be observed in equilibrium-critical phenomena: for instance, the area of the magnetized domain in the Ising model.
+Laser systems differ from those that exhibit equilibrium-critical phenomena in many aspects such that laser is a kind of nonequilibrium systems.
+One of the most significant differences is the degrees of freedom of the system.
+Laser dynamics consists of only a few dynamical variables, such as the electric field and carrier density \cite{Uchida2012ChaoticLaser}, whereas equilibrium-critical systems have many degrees of freedom.
+However, it is well known that delayed feedbacks provide high dimensionality to the laser dynamics \cite{Ikeda1987HighDimChaosDelayedLaser,Arecchi1992DOFofDelaySystem,Giacomelli1996DOFofDelayedSystem,Uchida2012ChaoticLaser,Erneux2017TimeDelayDynamics}.
+Generally, delay systems can be represented as spatially expanded systems, where numerous independent elements, the so-called virtual nodes that correspond to many degrees of freedom, interact with themselves in a time domain.
+Hence, delayed feedback can provide multiplicity of the processes and their interactions to the system through high dimensionality.

-The delayed feedback also provides a wide variety of dynamical behaviors with laser systems \cite{Uchida2012ChaoticLaser,Ohtsubo2012semiconductor,Erneux2017TimeDelayDynamics}.
-For instance, external light injection with a time delay can cause regular sequential pulsation in a short time scale, the so-called rapid pulse packages (RPPs) \cite{Heil2001LK-RPP}, and irregular behaviors, known as optical turbulence, under a strong optical feedback condition \cite{Ikeda1980OptTurbulence}.
-Low pump-current conditions near the lasing threshold yield a complex fluctuation, called low-frequency fluctuations (LFF), consisting of sub-nanosecond intensity pulses and regular intensity drops with a longer time scale \cite{Fischer1996LFF,Heil1998LFFmap,Ohtsubo2012semiconductor}.
+In addition to the high dimensionality, the delayed feedback also provides a wide variety of dynamical behaviors with laser systems \cite{Uchida2012ChaoticLaser,Ohtsubo2012semiconductor,Erneux2017TimeDelayDynamics}.
+For instance, external light injection with a time delay can cause regular sequential pulsation in a short timescale, the so-called rapid pulse packages (RPPs) \cite{Heil2001LK-RPP}, and irregular behaviors, known as optical turbulence, under a strong optical feedback condition \cite{Ikeda1980OptTurbulence}.
+Low pump-current conditions near the lasing threshold yield a complex fluctuation, called low-frequency fluctuations (LFF), consisting of sub-nanosecond intensity pulses and regular intensity drops with a longer timescale \cite{Fischer1996LFF,Heil1998LFFmap,Ohtsubo2012semiconductor}.
 Temporal fluctuations of intermittent pulsation in similar low pumping-power conditions have been investigated and analyzed in terms of intermittent dynamics and extreme events \cite{Reinoso2013CavityLaserEE,Boscos2013DelayedOpticsEE,Choi2016CavityLaserEE,Bosco2017RandNumGen,Barbosa2019StatisticsLaserChaos}.
 In addition, the existence of virtual nodes and their interplay have been used for delay-based computing \cite{Appeltant2011MLtoDelayedSystem,Larger2017ReservoirDelayedSystem}.